efat56/CollectionFramework/README.md

 # Map in java

 In Java, a map is an interface in the java.util package that represents a collection of key-value pairs, where each key is unique.
 There are several classes that implement the Map interface in Java, including HashMap, TreeMap, LinkedHashMap, and ConcurrentHashMap.

+Here's an example of how to use a HashMap to create a map in Java: